PyzaTech/Audara/README.md

 - Download music
 - AES-256 encryption for all data (except for the initial session-key that the server sends to the client)
 - Auto-download missing tracks (Still in development)

+## TODO
+- Allow accounts to favourite songs
+- Allow creations of playlists
+- Fixed up ui's
+- Make a more unique ui (right now its close to spotify)
+- Speed up the overall load times for the app